 Coupon Tip: Don’t forget to include handy social sharing buttons to help your customers share the deal with their networks – word-of-mouth is still a great way to grow your customer list.

 Are you hosting an event soon?
 Don’t forget to send an invite!
 Businesses of all industries and specialties can put on noteworthy events.
 Whether you’re having a special after-hours cocktail event, hosting a book signing, demoing a new product, or presenting a panel of experts, our Invite template makes it easy to send invitations to your VIP customers or to a larger audience.

 Invite Tip: Make sure you include the “when, where, and why” in your invitation, and remind folks to RSVP if space is limited.

 Perhaps the most popular type of email to send, a good newsletter template is as versatile as it is classic.
 You can pick and choose your content blocks in our template editor, adding as many sections as needed.
 Once you have a layout you love, replicate it for all your future newsletters, plugging in new images and copy as needed.

 Newsletter Tip: Because newsletters are typically sent at a regular cadence, be sure to give your newsletter a recognizable name so your customers can look out for it and know to open it.

-New product or feature releases aren’t exclusive to technology companies.
+New product or feature releases aren’t exclusive to technology companies blog post reply to this email email subject line.
 If you’ve produced a new line of jams, started offering summer landscaping services, or are now selling a special brand of cosmetics, your customers want to know about it.
 Showcase your new releases with the Product email template, and drum up excitement (and sales) for your business.

 Product Tip: If you have your email list segmented into customer types – like VIP and regular, for example – you may consider sending “early access” product emails, or “sneak peek” subject lines to add hype and drive awareness.